keenethics/pelorus/README.md

 ## Deployment

-We are currently using meteor.com as our [staging server](http://pelorus.meteor.com).
-Make sure you have permissions to deploy to `pelorus.meteor.com` before you initiating deployment.

-To deploy run `meteor deploy pelorus.meteor.com`.
+To deploy:

+1. Make sure you have [mupx](https://github.com/arunoda/meteor-up/tree/mupx) installed
+2. Prepare `mup.json` (you can use `mup.json.example` as an example)
+3. Run mupx delpoy